PCoder23/onbo-assign/README.md

     npm start
     ```

-    The server will be running on http://localhost:5000.
+    The server will be running on http://localhost:5000 or at the port you have specified in the `.env` file.

 ### API Endpoints